mcdemarco/the-new-kitchen-cookbook/roots/tzimmes.md

 Prunes are the traditional fruit.

 For Rosh Hashanah, you can expand the list to include pumpkin (*i.e.,* gourd), beets, leeks, dates, black-eyed peas, or other traditional foods.
+You can also cut the recipe down, since the quantity above is more appropriate to Passover and the lack of other foods.